bogeta11040/Twitter-Spaces-to-YouTube-AWS-Lambda-Function/README.md

 3. It then uploads the video to the specified YouTube channel using the YouTube API.

+4. Once the video has been uploaded, it is subsequently removed from the S3 bucket.

-4. The function logs the success or failure of each operation.
+5. The function logs the success or failure of each operation.